Carla Gugino

 Carla Gugino (/gʊˈdʒiːnoʊ/ guu-JEE-noh; born August 29, 1971) is an American actress.
-After early roles in the films Troop Beverly Hills (1989), This Boy's Life (1993), Son in Law (1993), and Snake Eyes (1998), Gugino received wider recognition for her starring roles in the Spy Kids trilogy (2001–2003), Sin City (2005), Night at the Museum (2006), American Gangster (2007), Righteous Kill (2008), Race to Witch Mountain (2009), Sally Jupiter in Watchmen (2009), Sucker Punch (2011), Mr. Popper's Penguins (2011), San Andreas (2015), Gerald's Game (2017), Gunpowder Milkshake (2021), and Lisa Frankenstein (2024).
+After early roles in the films Troop Beverly Hills (1989), This Boy's Life (1993), Son in Law (1993), and Snake Eyes (1998), Gugino received wider recognition for her starring roles in the Spy Kids trilogy (2001–2003), Sin City (2005), Night at the Museum (2006), American Gangster (2007), Righteous Kill (2008), Race to Witch Mountain (2009), Sally Jupiter in Watchmen (2009), Sucker Punch (2011), Mr. Popper's Penguins (2011), San Andreas (2015), Gunpowder Milkshake (2021), and Lisa Frankenstein (2024).

-Gugino also starred in the crime drama series Karen Sisco (2003), the science fiction series Threshold (2005–2006), the crime drama series Jett (2019), and the supernatural horror miniseries The Haunting of Hill House (2018), The Haunting of Bly Manor (2020), and The Fall of the House of Usher (2023).
+In television, Gugino starred in the crime drama series Karen Sisco (2003), the science fiction series Threshold (2005–2006), and the crime drama series Jett (2019).
+She is a frequent collaborator of filmmaker Mike Flanagan, having starred in his supernatural horror miniseries The Haunting of Hill House (2018), The Haunting of Bly Manor (2020), and The Fall of the House of Usher (2023), as well as the psychological horror thriller film Gerald's Game (2017) and the upcoming supernatural horror The Exorcist: Martyrs (2027).

 Early life

-Gugino was born on August 29, 1971, in Sarasota, Florida, to Carl Gugino, an orthodontist of Italian descent, and Susan Gugino, of English and Irish descent described as "Bohemian".
+Gugino was born on August 29, 1971, in Sarasota, Florida, to Carl Gugino (1928-2025), an orthodontist of Italian descent, and Susan (née Burgess), of English and Irish descent described as "Bohemian".
 After her parents separated when she was two, she traveled between the Sarasota home of her father and half-brother Carl Jr.'s, and the California home of her mother.

 My father and my mother separated when I was two.
-With my father, I lived in (Sarasota)Florida, where we had a swimming pool, a tennis court, the whole deal.
+With my father, I lived in (Sarasota) Florida, where we had a swimming pool, a tennis court, the whole deal.
 My mom wanted to take me out of the hubbub.
 She put up a real Indian tepee in Paradise, California, and we lived there for six months.
 We also lived in a van in Big Sur for a while.

 She has said of her upbringing, "I lived in a tepee in northern California and a van in Big Sur.
 With my dad, I lived in a beautiful house with a swimming pool and a tennis court and went to Europe for the summers.
 So I feel like I lived two childhoods."
 She worked as a teenage fashion model, including work for the Elite agency, and took acting classes (with Gene Bua) at the suggestion of her aunt, former Let's Make a Deal show assistant and prize model Carol Merrill.
 She eventually came to support herself, and with her parents' approval, was legally emancipated by the time she was 16.